adblockplus/adblockplus/README.md

   errors when adding new filters on the options page
 * `blockedURLs`: a comma-separated list of URLs that should be considered blocked (necessary to test the check for blocked scripts in sharing buttons).
+* `downloadStatus`: Sets downloadStatus parameter for filter lists, can be used to trigger various filter list download errors